 Such measures will require users to provide additional credentials beyond just a username and password to access their accounts – making it much harder for attackers to gain access.

 Organizations should strive for better user education around basic security principles such as regularly changing passwords, avoiding public Wi-Fi networks when logging in remotely, and never sharing credentials with others.

 If implemented correctly, these steps can significantly reduce the risk of password compromise from malicious actors targeting political figures or their institutions.

 Political leaders face specific threats that are overlooked until it is too late.

-Insider threats can arise from within the same political party, another political party, or even an individual’s staff.
+Insider threats can arise within the same political party, another party, or even an individual’s staff.

 These insider threats are often difficult to identify because they can come in many forms and may take time to be recognizable as a threat.
 Political parties and their leaders must remain aware of these types of threats and take steps to mitigate them.

 Common types of insider threats potentially facing political leaders include: